 Alcohol

 Alcohol passes from the mother’s blood across the placenta to the developing baby.
-Alcohol in the baby’s blood can interfere with his or her oxygen and nutrient supply, leading to birth defects, reduced growth and long-term learning and behaviour problems
+Alcohol in the baby’s blood can interfere with his or her oxygen and nutrient supply, which can lead to birth defects, reduced growth and long-term learning and behavioural problems

 If you're not sure about drinking in pregnancy, keep it simple

-• The safest way to ensure your baby is not damaged by alcohol is to not drink while you’re pregnant
+• The safest way to make sure your baby is not harmed by alcohol is not to drink while you’re pregnant

 • If you are finding it hard to stop drinking, ask for help from your midwife or GP.
 They will be able to refer you for special support